Diploma in Hygiene and Therapy Written Paper

 Candidates have two attempts at the exam, after this they cannot enter again.

-The written component comprises two papers (paper 1H and paper 2) each of two hours duration.
+The written component comprises three papers (paper 1H, 1T and paper 2) each of two hours duration.
 There will be six compulsory questions on each paper.
 Each question will be marked out of 18, thus the total marks available for the combined written papers are 216.

 The curriculum for this exam is based on the General Dental Council’s learning outcomes document Preparing for Practice.